 Table of Contents

-Camino from Sarria free downloadable PDFs
+Camino Frances from Sarria PDFs

 Download our free PDF files for the Camino Francés from Sarria with detailed walking stages and places to stay along the route.

-Camino de Santiago from Sarria with a tour
+Camino with a tour

 If you’re concerned about planning the walk from Sarria yourself you can book your Camino through a company.
 They do all the planning and booking for you and provide you with a detailed itinerary.
-All you have t do is walk.
+All you have to do is walk.

 - 7-Day Tour of the French Way of Santiago from Sarria

-The Camino from Sarria to Santiago route overview
+The route overview

 - Total distance – 116 km/72 mi

-- Days required – 5 days
+- Days required – 5-6 days

 - Walking surface – 45 km/28 mi asphalt, 71 km/44 mi footpath/gravel road